alf45tar/ix4-300d/README.md

 ```
 nano /etc/cockpit/disallowed-users
 ```
-Open your browser and connect to `http://192.168.1.14:9090` or `http://lenovo.local:9090`.
-URL can be different in your installation.
+After installing and enabling Cockpit, visit port 9090 on your server (for example: `http://192.168.1.14:9090` or `http://lenovo.local:9090` but URL can be different in your installation.).
 ![](images/cockpit.png)
 Additional [plugins](https://cockpit-project.org/applications.html) can be installed to extend functionalities.